Library and Information Science

 Library and information science focuses as well on library and information services as on how individuals or organizations search, use and get access to information.
 Conditions are studied as well on micro as macro level and include aspects of cultural policy and/or informational policy.

-The area Library and Information Science in Borås is the largest within its discipline in Sweden, with 6 professors, 12 senior lecturers and more than 20 lecturers.
-At present, there are about 20 doctoral candidates in our research programme.
+The area Library and Information Science in Borås is the largest within its discipline in Sweden, with 6 professors, 20 senior lecturers and more than 10 lecturers.
+At present, there are almost 20 doctoral candidates in our research programme.

-Research is organized in four groups striving for the highest standards in research in a range of exciting areas.
+Our research is organized in three groups striving for the highest standards in research in a range of exciting areas.
 The PhD programme, which is also the most comprehensive in Sweden within the discipline, is closely related both to the undergraduate programmes as well as to the school’s research groups.
 Both researchers and doctoral students participate in networks and international conferences and work in cooperation with external partners in the relevant professions.

 Library and information science